t-geindre/php-gpio/README.md

 ---------

 The API usage requires sudo permissions.
-To avoid such permissions needs (say, forvApache2 usage), see blinker file and the explanations below.
+To avoid such permissions needs (say, for web-related usage), see blinker file and the explanations below.

 ``` php
 <?php